University-Wide and Independent Programs

 Binghamton University Scholars Program

-Each year, Binghamton University invites a small number of outstanding incoming freshmen to join the Binghamton University Scholars Program, a highly selective all-University four-year honors program for students of exceptional merit.
+Each year, Binghamton University invites a small number of outstanding incoming first-year students to join the Binghamton University Scholars Program, a highly selective all-University four-year honors program.
 The mission of the Scholars program is to provide incoming students of exceptional merit with a four-year commitment to an intellectually stimulating program of both curricular and extracurricular activities that connect students to each other and to the best minds across the University and beyond, with a goal to provide Scholars with foundations and opportunities in:

 - Intellectual curiosity